pthinhnguyen/ImageCrawler/README.md

 The complete application can be downloaded from the link below.
 Just unzip and run the executable file to use.

-The first time running will take some time to download the necessary modules.
 Users can choose in the program's settings what web browser is installed on their computer as a web communication module for this application.
 By default, this application used Microsoft Edge, which should be pre-installed in any Windows OS these days.

 > This application was built on .NET Framework 6.0, PuppeteerSharp 8.0.0, and HtmlAgilityPack 1.11.46.